pramsey/pgsql-http/README.md

 - "What if the web page returns junk?"
 Your SQL call will have to test for junk before doing anything with the payload.
 - "What if the web page never returns?"
 I've found this code can really hang a back-end hard.
 The curl timeout settings need more testing and tweaking for faster failure and timeout.

-## Operation

-The extension is just a wrapping around CURL, which provides us the headers and the content body of the result.
-We get the status code and the content type by running a regex on the headers.
-All the information is that stuffed into a compound type for return, with slots for:

-- **status**, the HTTP status code
-- **content_type**, the mime-type of the response
-- **headers**, the full text of the response headers
-- **content**, the full text of the content

 ## To Do

 - The new http://www.postgresql.org/docs/9.3/static/bgworker.html background worker support could be used to set up an HTTP request queue, so that pgsql-http can register a request and callback and then return immediately.
-- There is currently only one function, and no support for parameters or anything like that.
-Support for other HTTP verbs is an obvious enhancement.
-- Some kind of support for parameters and encoding that doesn't involve hand-balling text is another (but without an associative array type to hold the parameters, seems messy (hello, PgSQL 9.2)).
 - Inevitably some web server will return gzip content (Content-Encoding) without being asked for it.
 Handling that gracefully would be good.